-1. chills, cough, shortn , have you experienced any of the following symptoms: rever or ess of breath or difficulty breathing, fatigue, muscle or body aches, of taste or smell, sore throat, congestion or runny nose, nausea or YES 🔘 NO 🔾 2.
-Have you had a tem perature over 100.4 degrees within the past 24 hours?
-YES 🔘 NO O 3.
-In the past 14 days have you been in close contact with anyone who has tested positive cumulative total of before illness onset with the infectious s Please note that if of individual in the res during that encount from working unless ontact is defined as being within 6 feet of an infected individual for a 15 minutes or more over a 24-hour period starting from 2 days until the time the individual is isolated and/or having direct contact secretions of an individual with laboratory confirmed COVID-19.) close contact was solely due to continuing care for an infected sidence or other healthcare setting and appropriate PPE was worn ter, answering yes to this question does not preclude a staff person as they exhibit symptoms.
+1. chills, cough, shortn s, have you experienced any of the following symptoms: fever or less of breath or difficulty breathing, fatigue, muscle or body aches, of taste or smell, sore throat, congestion or runny nose, nausea or YES 🔘 NO 🔾 2.
+Have you had a tem perature greater than 100.3 degrees within the past 24 hours?
+YES 🔾 NO O 3.
+In the past 14 days have you been in close contact with anyone who has tested positive covidence council coun ontact is defined as being within 6 feet of an infected individual for a 15 minutes or more over a 24-hour period starting from 2 days until the time the individual is isolated and/or having direct contact secretions of an individual with laboratory confirmed COVID-19.) close contact was solely due to continuing care for an infected sidence or other healthcare setting and appropriate PPE was worn ter, answering yes to this question does not preclude a staff person is they exhibit symptoms.
 (This question is not applicable to fully of unless they are immunocompromised.)
-YES 🔘 NO () 4. region of New York, individuals and indimonths do not need considered to be ful of a COVID-19 vaccitravel.
-If an unvacci have you travelled outside of New Jersey beyond the immediate, Connecticut, Pennsylvania, or Delaware?
-(Fully vaccinated viduals who have clinically recovered from COVID-19 in the past 3 d to quarantine after domestic travel outside of NJ.
-An individual is lly vaccinated two or more weeks after having received the final dose ine.
-Unvaccinated individuals should quarantine for 10 days after inated individual receives a negative viral (PCR) test 3-5 days after II need to quarantine for 7 days after travel.)
-YES 🔘 NO ()
+YES 🔘 NO 🔾 4.
+Jersey beyond the individual is consider the final dose of a days after travel.
+If ated, within the past 14 days have you travelled outside of New immediate region of New York, Pennsylvania, or Delaware?
+(An ered to be fully vaccinated two or more weeks after having received COVID-19 vaccine.
+Unvaccinated individuals should quarantine for 10 an unvaccinated individual receives a negative viral (PCR) test 3-5 yel, they will need to quarantine for 7 days after travel.)
+YES 🔾 NO ()